SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

 2. Use 2 ul of sample, 4 ul of loading dye in a 1% agarose gel.

-3. Run at 100v for 30 minutes alongside a standard ladder.
+3. Run at 100v for 30 minutes alongside a 1kb+ ladder.

 4. Photograph gel under UV.
 Check to be sure there is a band for every well.